-Sensitivity of the City's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate
+Sensitivity of the City's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following presents the City's proportionate share of the net pension liability calculated using the discount rate of 6.25%, as well as what the City's proportionate share of the new pension liability would be if it were calculated using a discount rate that is 1 percentage-point lower (5.25%) or 1-percentage-point higher (7.25%) than the current rate:

-The following presents the City's proportionate share of the net pension liability calculated using the discount rate of 6.25%, as well as what the City's proportionate share of the new pension liability would be if it were calculated using a discount rate that is 1 percentage-point lower (5.25%) or 1-percentage-point higher (7.25%) than the current rate:
+City's Proportionate Share of Net

-Discount Rate SI oportionate nare of Net sion Liability
+Discount Rate Pension Liability

-1% Decrease 5.25% \$ 3,688,923
+1% Decrease 5.25% \$ 3,925,162

-Current discount rate 6.25% \$ 2,949,448
+Current discount rate 6.25% \$ 3,182,862

-1% Increase 7.25% \$ 2,333,103
+1% Increase 7.25% \$ 2,568,210

-Payable to the Pension Plan - At June 30, 2020, the City reported no outstanding liability amount to the pension plan.
+Payable to the Pension Plan - At June 30, 2021, the City reported a payable of \$27,342 for the outstanding amount of contributions to the pension and OPEB plans required for the year ended June 30, 2021.
+The payable includes both the pension and insurance contribution allocation.